ciaa/CIAA_ACC/doc/README.md

   * 12V: Not implemented.
   * VIO_B_M2C: Not implemented.
 * I2C interface: connected to the SMBUS (I2C0 at PS part).
-* JTAG: the switch J20 (under the FMC connector) is used to exclude (ON) or exclude the FMC card in the chain.
+* JTAG: the switch J20 (under the FMC connector) is used to include (1-2) or exclude (2-3) the FMC card in the chain.

 ##### User Defined Pins